stickystyle/absrefined/README.md

 - `requests`: For API communication.
 - `openai`: For LLM and transcription API access.
-- `tomli`: For parsing TOML configuration files.
+- `tomli`: (Only needed for Python < 3.11) For parsing TOML configuration files.
 - `simpleaudio` (Optional, for GUI playback): For playing `.wav` audio chunks.

 External Dependencies:

-- `ffmpeg` and `ffprobe`: Required for audio file processing (downloading segments, getting duration).
+- `ffmpeg` and `ffprobe`: Required for audio file processing (extracting segments, getting duration).
 Must be installed separately and available in the system PATH.

 ## License